Loading...

 fg

 Foregrounding the job attaches it to your terminal.
-In this lab flow, you then suspend it with Ctrl+Z, which stops the job but keeps it tracked by the shell.
+Suspend it with Ctrl+Z to stop the process without killing it, which keeps it tracked by the shell.

 sleep 1000